fmugianesi/CHROMATIC/README.md

 The plot is saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'piechart_major3Dtypes_NPC.pdf'.

 ### 20. Optional: Paint the contact maps with the major 3D types
-To look at specific loci, you need to "paint" your contact maps with the classified major 3D types.
-For this purpose, use the script '20_paint_hicmap_major3Dtypes_NP.py' contained in the subfolder './code/5_major3Dtypes/'.
+To look at specific loci, you can use the script '20_paint_hicmap_major3Dtypes_NP.py' contained in the subfolder './code/5_major3Dtypes/' to "paint" your contact maps with the classified major 3D types, each one with a different color.
+The input is the intra-chromosomal contact maps annotating the identified major 3D types generated in step no.18, saved in './data/NPC/CHROMATIC/major3Dtypes/'.
+In the script we plot the major 3D types in the region chr18:53800000-56600000 containing the gene Zfp608.
+Thus, the input map is 'painted_hicmap_major3Dtypes_chr18.npz'.
+You run this script for several different regions as indicated in the comments.
+The script is currently designed to plot 4 major 3D types, so, if you have a different number of major 3D types, you have to modify some parameters, such as the colormap and *vmax* in the *imshow* command.
+The output is saved in './data/NPC/CHROMATIC/major3Dtypes/' as 'painted_hicmap_Zfp608.png', plotting the 3D interactions that were classified in different major 3D typess with different colors.
+The white background is set to transparent to allow you to overlap this map with the original Hi-C map, and discern which Hi-C interactions have finally been classified.